thespacedoctor/sherlock/docs/source/_includes/tutorial.rst

 Sherlock Tutorial
 =================

-Before you begin using sherlock you will need to populate some custom settings within the sherlock settings file.
+Before you begin using sherlock you will need to populate some custom parameters within the sherlock settings file.

 To setup the default settings file at ``~/.config/sherlock/sherlock.yaml`` run the command: